hankcs/multi-criteria-cws/README.md

 # multi-criteria-cws
-Codes and corpora for paper "Effective Neural Solution for Multi-Criteria Word Segmentation".
+Codes and corpora for paper "Effective Neural Solution for Multi-Criteria Word Segmentation" (Accepted & Forthcoming at SCI-2018).

 ### Dependency